middlebury/styleguide/_editorial/a.md

 OK: `’80`

-How to make a left-facing apostrophe: This character is located in Microsoft Word’s “insert” menu > symbols > normal text > special characters.
+How to make a left-facing apostrophe: This character is located in Microsoft Word’s “insert” menu > symbol > advanced symbol > special characters.
 Select the “single closing quote.”
 PC users, creating a shortcut is helpful if you use the character often.

 Mac shortcut: `shift + option + right bracket key`